Assisting Australians overseas

 - events which cause major disruption and hardship to large numbers of Australians.

-In such crises and incidents we will provide support to Australian citizens, Australian citizens who are also citizens of another country (dual nationals) and permanent residents of Australia.
+In such crises and incidents we will provide support to Australian citizens and permanent residents of Australia.
+If you are a dual national in your country of other nationality, we will only be able to assist you in exceptional circumstances.
 The nature of our assistance will be guided by many considerations but we may:

 - deploy expert teams to support affected Australians